Me-ross/readme-generator/README.md

 - [Questions](#Questions)

 ## Description
-create readme with inquirer
+adfj

 ## Installation
-node index
+akjdf

 ## Usage
-create markdowns easily
+kdfjn

 ## Contributing
-anyone can contribute
+kvjn

 ## Tests
-none at this time
+sfdj

 ## 6. Video

 ## License
-Apache
+Eclipse
 Please see [license] to get detailed information for this license.

 ## Questions
-- I can be reached at me@gmail.com with any additional questions.
+- I can be reached at af with any additional questions.
-- You can fine me [HERE]me on GitHub
+- You can fine me [HERE]df on GitHub